 In Cheung Chau you can go on some beautiful hikes, visit the relatively quiet beaches, swim in the sea and try some delicious street food.
 Roobs had a frozen watermelon slice and it was huge and yummy!
 Check out the cute lovers locks on the way to the beach.
 We loved reading some of the messages written on them.
 It’s a lovely place to relax and get some fresh air.

 HK Cat cafe

-This place is tucked away but is a cozy and quiet place to come to get some kitty love.
+Also known as ‘Ah meow cat cafe’, this place is tucked away but is a cozy and quiet place to come to get some kitty love.
 There are around 8 cats here and we were told it’s best to book a table as there are only a few tables.
 The menu here is limited – there are some cute and yummy things on the menu: a cat-shaped pizza, pancakes and cream and some amazing milkshakes and hot chocolates with cat marshmallows.

 As well as stroking and playing with the beautiful cats there are also books and magazines that you can sit and read – Ruby was happy to discover a Grumpy Cat book there.

 It’s a bit tricky to find this place as it’s in a building with lots of other businesses.
 You can check out their Facebook page to see a map.